 9) White and Gold

-Let the color gold really shine against a white backdrop.
-These two colors together creates a super minimal yet glam vibe, with guests taken aback by the mood of luxury you’ve created.
-White flowers like lilies and orchids look super glamorous against gold sequined tablecloths or table runners.
+These two colors create a super minimal yet glam vibe, with guests taken aback by the mood of luxury you’ve created.
+White flowers like lilies and orchids look glamorous against gold sequined tablecloths or runners.

 10) Baby Blue and Gold

-For a seriously vintage feel, combine luxurious gold with hues of baby blue.
-Think antique gold-rimmed baby blue china, gold silverware and delicate baby blue flowers.
-Great for a Spring wedding, this color combination is elegant without being over-the-top feminine.
+Want to go with a more vintage feel?
+Then, by all means, combine luxurious gold with hues of baby blue.
+Think antique gold-rimmed baby blue china, gold silverware, and delicate baby blue flowers.
+Great for a spring wedding, this color combination is elegant without being over-the-top feminine.

-Different gold color palettes can evoke all kinds of different moods and atmospheres for your wedding.
-Whether you’re going for a delicate, feminine vintage mood or an ultra-dramatic glamour vibe, gold is a highly versatile color that can tie all your visual elements together.
+Different gold color palettes can create different atmospheres for your wedding day.
+Whether you are going for a delicate, feminine vintage mood or an ultra-dramatic glamour vibe, gold is a highly versatile color that can tie all your visual elements together.

 The Best Companion Colors